 In this globalized digital world, there are no barriers between the restaurants and its customers.
 The first thing that all of us do before trying out a new restaurant is Google it.
-The first few links are enough to give us a picture of the place, food, ambiance, and service.
+The first few links are enough to give us a picture of the place, food, ambience, and service.
 The online ratings and reviews play a major role in attracting customers to the restaurant.
-Thus, Online Reputation Management of restaurants becomes essential to growing your business and should be included in your restaurant’s marketing plan.
+According to a study, 97% of consumers looked for a local business (such as a restaurant) online.
+Thus, Online Restaurant Reputation Management becomes essential to growing your business and should be included in your restaurant’s marketing plan.
 Read a detailed guide on restaurant marketing here.

-The Importance of Online Reputation Management for Restaurants and How to Maintain It
+The Importance of Online Restaurant Reputation Management and How to Do It Right

 1. Maintain and Monitor Social Media Presence